Tongue Tie & Laser Frenectomy Treatment

 - Parents can hold the baby and be present during the procedure

-- A lot less pain with many babies actually sleeping through the procedure
+- A lot less pain with many babies actually sleeping through the surgery

-- Very rare bleeding as the laser cauterizes during the procedure
+- Very rare bleeding as the laser cauterizes during the surgery

 - No infection

 - None or very minimal post-op pain as the laser seals the nerve endings

 As already mentioned tongue-tie can lead to many issues, especially the health and well-being of our baby due to breastfeeding challenges.
 There are many reasons a frenectomy should be performed including:

 - To make breastfeeding a pleasant experience and improve mother/baby bonding

 - Psychological relief for parents with better sleep